 A lot of the impetus for change within the UK has come from the European Community, where the European Court of Justice (ECJ) has consistently supported law protecting the natural and human environment.
 We took one of these cases - Lappel Bank - to the ECJ, and had decisions of the English High Court and Court of Appeal overturned in favour of the natural environment.
 Another, Wells, was a further milestone for the use of environmental impact assessments.

-Our work in the "environmental" field has covered, for example, nature conservation (particularly habitat protection), environmental impact assessment (for developments ranging from Heathrow Terminal 5, to forestry in Scotland, to the local swimming pool), water resources regulation (particularly abstraction licensing), control of civilian and military aircraft noise, planning work, and other noise and environmental nuisance problems.
+Our work in the "environmental" field has covered, for example, nature conservation (particularly habitat protection), environmental impact assessment (for developments ranging from Heathrow Terminal 5, to forestry in Scotland, to the local swimming pool), water resources regulation (particularly abstraction licensing), control of civilian and military aircraft noise, planning work (including protection of heritage assets, challenges to wind turbines, solar farms and fracking projects), and other noise and environmental nuisance problems.

 Much of this environmental work operates on principles of "public law", including the process of judicial review.
 This experience allows us to work on cases which are not to everyone's mind "environmental".
 For example, we have run a series of cases about the proper licensing of proposed trishaw (tricycle rickshaw) services.
 The relevant law mostly dates from the 19th century and the licensing of hackney carriages and stage coaches.
 But it has been fought to enable this non-polluting form of transport to operate in the UK.
 They are still restricted in the regions.
 But (like them or not!) as a result of our efforts they ply the streets of London.